- Home

 Grade 9-12

 View on concept mapMathematical induction proves statements indexed by integers by verifying a base case and an inductive step.
-Fundamental for proving formulas, recurrences, and algorithm properties.
+Induction proves statements about all natural numbers using just two steps โ it underpins recursive algorithms in computer science, establishes formulas for sums and series, and is essential for discrete mathematics and combinatorics.

 Definition